veeso/termscp/README.md

 Well, kinda.
 As said before, bookmarks are saved in your configuration directory along with passwords.
 Passwords are obviously not plain text, they are encrypted with **AES-128**.
 Does this make them safe?
 Well, depends on your operating system:

-On Windows and MacOS the passwords are (if possible, but should be) in respectively the Windows Vault and the Keychain.
+On Windows and MacOS the passwords are stored, if possible (but should be), in respectively the Windows Vault and the Keychain.
 This is actually super-safe and is directly managed by your operating system.

-On Linux and BSD, on the other hand the key used to encrypt your passwords is stored on your drive.
-So it's still possible to retrieve the key to decrypt passwords.
+On Linux and BSD, on the other hand, the key used to encrypt your passwords is stored on your drive (at $HOME/.config/termscp).
+It is then, still possible to retrieve the key to decrypt passwords.
 Luckily, the location of the key guarantees your key can't be read by users different from yours, but yeah, I still wouldn't save the password for a server exposed on the internet 😉.
 Actually [keyring-rs](https://github.com/hwchen/keyring-rs), supports Linux, but for different reasons I preferred not to make it available for this configuration.
 If you want to read more about my decision read [this issue](https://github.com/veeso/termscp/issues/2), while if you think this might have been implemented differently feel free to open an issue with your proposal.

 ---